arthurfleck-jpg/arthurfleck-jpg.github.io/Project Sample - E-commerce 218951dc405b8032beb7d63e792fde60.md

 ### 1. Distribution Analysis on Category and Payment Method

-First, we examine how transactions are distributed across product categories and payment methods:
+First, we examine how transactions are distributed across `Category` and `Payment_Method`:

 ```python
 # Distribution analysis for Category